Moscow: Administrative divisions

-All administrative okrugs and districts have their own coats of arms and flags as well as individual heads of the area.
+Each administrative okrug and district has its own coat of arms and flag, as well as an individual leader.

 In addition to the districts, there are Territorial Units with Special Status.
-These usually include areas with small or no permanent populations.
-Such is the case with the All-Russia Exhibition Centre, the Botanical Garden, large parks, and industrial zones.
-In recent years, some territories have been merged with different districts.
-There are no ethnic-specific regions in Moscow, as in the Chinatowns that exist in some North American and East Asian cities.
-And although districts are not designated by income, as with most cities, those areas that are closer to the city center, metro stations or green zones are considered more prestigious.
+These units usually include areas with small or no permanent populations.
+Examples include the All-Russia Exhibition Centre, the Botanical Garden, large parks, and industrial zones.
+In recent years, some territories have been merged with other districts.
+Moscow has no ethnic-specific areas, such as the Chinatowns in certain North American and East Asian cities.
+Although districts are not formally designated by income, areas closer to the city center, metro stations, or green zones are considered more prestigious.

-Moscow also hosts some of the government bodies of Moscow Oblast, although the city itself is not a part of the oblast.
+Moscow also contains some government bodies of the Moscow Oblast, although the city is not part of the oblast.